qwaneu/qwaneu.github.io/training/index.md

 [Our training courses](#training-courses) are intensive and hands-on.
 We work with small groups up to 14 participants to ensure an optimal learning experience.

-We deliver our courses and workshop in English or Dutch.
-Together with our German and French partners, we can also deliver in German or French.
+We deliver our courses and workshop in English, Dutch, German or French (together with our German and French partners).
-Code examples and programming exercises are available in different programming languages: Java, C#, Scala, Ruby, Python, Javascript, and TypeScript.
+Programming exercises are available in different programming languages: Java, C#, Scala, Ruby, Python, JavaScript, and TypeScript.

-We offer both Open Enrollment courses and customized in-company courses.
+We offer both open enrolment courses and customized in-company courses, on-site or remote.
 If you have a need that is not covered by an existing course, we are happy to make new ones for you.
 Our best courses got started by specific requests from our customers!

 <div class="wrap blog-grid" id="training-courses">